seblucas/alpine-homeassistant/README.md

 ### Customizing this image

 You can easily use this image as a base and build your own with additionnal plugins.
-For example with this `Dockerfile` you use my image as a base and add Homekit plugin :
+For example with this `Dockerfile` you use my image as a base and add Homekit plugin, change user & group ID of `hass` user and modify an ENTRYPOINT :

 ```
 FROM seblucas/alpine-homeassistant:latest

+ARG UID="1001"
+ARG GUID="1001"
 ARG PLUGINS="HAP-python"

-RUN apk add --no-cache --virtual=build-dependencies build-base linux-headers python3-dev && \
+RUN apk add --no-cache --virtual=build-dependencies build-base linux-headers python3-dev shadow && \
     egrep -e "${PLUGINS}" /requirements_plugins.txt | grep -v '#' > /tmp/requirements_plugins_filtered.txt && \
     pip3 install --no-cache-dir -r /tmp/requirements_plugins_filtered.txt && \
+    usermod -u ${UID} hass && groupmod -g ${GUID} hass && \
     apk del build-dependencies && \
     rm -rf /tmp/* /var/tmp/* /var/cache/apk/*

+EXPOSE 51827

-ENTRYPOINT ["hass", "--open-ui", "--config=/data"]
+ENTRYPOINT ["hass", "--config=/data"]
 ```

 The only thing you have to change is the content of `PLUGINS` and add your plugins separated by `|`.
 Depending on your plugin complexity you may even skip the compiler / headers installation.